South Carolina trails big, wins again 79-64 over Ole Miss

 Mississippi: The Rebels are ranked 30th in the new NET rankings the NCAA is using to select tournament teams.
 Tuesday’s loss won’t knock them on to the bubble, but with home games remaining against No. 4 Kentucky and No. 5 Tennessee, the margin for error is getting smaller.

 South Carolina: The Gamecocks have been down by double digits in nine of their 13 SEC games, including all four of their losses.
-All of South Carolina’s defeats have come to the SEC’s top three teams.
-South Carolina’s terrible 5-8 nonconference schedule has them 94th in the NET rankings.
-Only Georgia and Vanderbilt, with just one SEC win between the two of them, are lower.
+All of South Carolina’s defeats have come to the SEC’s top three teams, the Wildcats, the Volunteers and LSU.

 UP NEXT

-South Carolina: The Gamecocks head to Mississippi State on Saturday in their last chance for an attention grabbing road win.
+South Carolina: The Gamecocks head to Mississippi State on Saturday in their last chance for an attention-grabbing road win.

 More AP college basketball: https://apnews.com/Collegebasketball and http://www.twitter.com/AP_Top25